 The desire to give credit means that we need to acknowledge our sources.
-The desire to help others locate c acknowledge our sources.
 The desire to help others locate our sources means that we need to follow style guides.
 Those guides provide conventions for citing, and if we follow those guides, readers familiar with those conventions should have no trouble locating the sources.